Killdozer! (novella): Plot summary

 The story opens with a short explanation of Earth's ancient history.
 The Earth was once populated by a great empire that was at war with an alien race of pure energy.
 The enemy attacked with weapons that took over metal machinery and turned it against its builders.
 Earth finally gains the upper hand with a new weapon, but it runs out of control and the planet is destroyed.
 Only a single example of the enemy weapons survives, falling into slumber in a shelter as no Earth machines remain to possess.
 After countless years, humanity arises.

 An eight-man construction crew is building an airstrip and related facilities on a small Pacific island during the course of World War II.
 As part of their construction equipment, they have a Caterpillar D7 bulldozer.
 It has been nicknamed "Daisy Etta" by one of the workers, a mispronunciation of De-Siete, D7 in Spanish.
 To build the airstrip, they plan on filling a swamp with stone from an outcrop at the top of a nearby hill.
 Daisy Etta is sent to break up the stone, which the foreman realizes is unlike anything he has seen before.

-As they dig, they break open the ancient shelter, releasing the enemy weapon which possesses the bulldozer.
+As they dig, they break open the ancient shelter, releasing the enemy weapon, which possesses the bulldozer.
 It goes on a rampage, hunting down the crew and killing them.
 Ultimately, only three of the original crew remain and one of them goes insane.
 The two remaining men review what they have seen and realize that there was a brief lull in the action after the bulldozer was hit by an arc welder.
 They lure the dozer into water that is connected to the welder power supply, electrocuting the being.

 While trying to write a report on what happened, the two sane workers are despairing of anyone believing them.
 Then, a Japanese air raid bombs the whole area below them, including the places that the bulldozer damaged and the graves of their fellow workers.
-One worker tears up the report he was writing and throws it in the air, thrilled that an explanation is now available — enemy action in wartime.
+One worker tears up the report he was writing and throws it in the air, thrilled that an explanation is now available: enemy action in wartime.

 Reception

 In 2020, Killdozer! won the 1945 Retro-Hugo Award for Best Novella.

-John Grant considered it to be "hugely overrated" and "the sort of tale with which to while away a tedious train journey", noting that it "takes an interminable amount of time to tell its simple tale".